Explore this course:

 These include neuroimaging (EEG, fMRI), behavioural genetics, experimental methodologies, qualitative methods (including diary studies), systematic review and meta-analysis methodologies as well as specialist methods for working with infants, children and co-producing research with non-academic partners.

-The research project gives you the opportunity to focus on a chosen psychological research question in detail under the supervision of one of our world-class researchers.
+The research project and literature review gives you the opportunity to focus on a chosen psychological research question in detail under the supervision of one of our world-class researchers.
 You can choose a supervisor from an area of psychology that matches your research interests and future career aspirations within cognitive, developmental, social or clinical psychology.

-These projects give you the opportunity to put your new research methods knowledge into practice while addressing an issue at the cutting edge of psychological research.
+This project gives you the opportunity to put your new research methods knowledge into practice while addressing an issue at the cutting edge of psychological research.

 Example research projects